Nature Positive Cities 3.3.34

 Dr Sheryn Pitman

-Green Adelaide, Dew
+Green Adelaide, DEW

 The colour of the night: wildlife-sensitive lighting

-3:30 PM - 3:45 PMBiography
+3:30 PM - 3:45 PMAbstract document

 Sheryn has long worked in the field of bringing people and nature together.
 Currently leading the Adelaide National Park City project with Green Adelaide, she previously led the state’s Green Infrastructure and Sustainable Landscapes programs hosted by the Botanic Gardens of SA, the Inspiring South Australia program hosted by the SA Museum, and habitat restoration projects with Greening Australia.
 She has also worked as creative writer, and as an educator in schools and universities.